Rodelph/Star_K/README.md

 ![plot](./res_images/star.png)

+This code requires, to be installed to run:
+- glm
+- glfw3
+- sfml

 Linux :
-From this directory " LearnOpenglCpp/res_code " where the main.cpp is located,
+From this directory " LearnOpenglCpp/res_code " where the main.cpp is located.
-compile it with " g++ me.cpp -lglfw ./c_file/glad.o -ldl -lsfml-audio -o gameDev "    and then     ./gameDev
+To execute the code you can type ./compile.sh in the terminal.